opfuchs/algo_arch/README.md

 As an aside, this may stem from my lack of understanding of ipsec, but it seems that `ipsec.conf` can work either by directly adding a connection to the file itself or by having it include files of the form `ipsec.*.conf` which contain the connection configs, which seems to be how it works in the Linux client deployment playbooks.

-For good measure, at this point I reset ipset and made it reread configs (so `rereadsecrets` etc.) but I was able to establish a connection and confirm it was working correctly after this.
+For good measure, at this point I reset ipsec and made it reread configs (so `rereadsecrets` etc.) but I was able to establish a connection and confirm it was working correctly after this.

 As should be clear, this is still hardly all automated.
 All my method did was configure my Arch machine as a client, but it does not e.g. auto-configure connecting automatically or install strongswan.
 As of now, this method still requires that you deal with your actual ipsec connections in your preferred way, e.g. by manually invoking `ipsec up` or a startup script.